Schellackia: Life cycle

 As is typical of Apicomplexans, Schellackia replicates via multiple fission.
-The parasite utilises both merogony (asexual) and gametogony (sexual), with both processes occurring within the mucosal epithelium of the duodenum of infected hosts.
+The parasite utilizes both merogony (asexual) and gametogony (sexual), with both processes occurring within the mucosal epithelium of the duodenum of infected hosts.

 Young meronts can be expected to be around 6 μm in diameter, growing up to around 30 μm as they mature before they divide into merozoites.
 However, these figures and the time required for maturation can vary between species.
 The meronts subsequently split via cytokinesis, dividing into usually around 8 to 32 merozoites which are released as the host cell ruptures.
 Post-merogony, the development of merozoites produces a residual body of variable size.
 Merozoites are non-motile and proceed to infect other cells in order to rapidly reproduce.

-Gametogony occurs later in an infection, generally after the majority of merogony activity.
+Gametogony occurs later in infection, generally after the majority of merogony activity.
 Male gametocytes (microgamonts) divide to form flagellated microgametes, while female gametocytes (macrogamonts) concurrently differentiate into macrogametes, sometimes even within the same host cell.
 These gametes then fuse forming zygotes within the epithelial layer of the duodenum of the host.

 Subsequently, zygotes transition to an oocyst stage.
 This transition is marked by the formation of large refractile bodies within the oocysts, soon followed by the appearance of developing sporozoites.
 The mature octonucleate oocyst is a characteristic phase of Schellackia’s lifecycle.
 Eventually, the oocyst divides by endopolygeny into eight sporozoites which combine with extensions of the refractory body as they exit the ruptured oocyst.
 This process leaves behind empty spaces within the epithelium and lamina propria of the host.

 The sporozoites then make their way into the host’s blood cells including erythrocytes, leucocytes and macrophages.
 The sporozoites often exist within a common parasitophorous vacuole which is shared with other sporozoites, although some also dwell within their own individual vacuole.

 The presence of sporozoites within the blood cells of the host allows the parasite to proliferate to additional hosts via blood-consuming insect vectors such as mites, ticks and mosquitos.

 Hosts and habitat

-Schellackia species infect reptiles and amphibians all around the world, and is present in all continents except Antarctica.
+Schellackia species infect reptiles and amphibians all around the world, and are present in all continents except Antarctica.
 Although they have primarily been studied in lizards, they have been found to infect other animals including the Brazilian tree-frog, Phrynohyas venulosa.
 The parasites are highly host specific, tending to infect a single host genus even when other lizard genera are present within the same geographical area.
 Multiple species of Schellackia are named after their archetypal host, such as Schellackia occidentalis and Schellackia agama.